hairetikos/np2debug/README.md

     build-essential nasm libsdl1.2-dev libsdl-mixer1.2-dev libgtk2.0-dev libxxf86vm-dev

-Also, the Touhou games require the build to be configured with IA-32 support:
+Also, the Touhou games require the build to be configured with IA-32 support.
+From the root directory, the build commands are:

+    cd x11
-    ./configure --enable-ia32
+    ./autogen.sh --enable-ia32
     make